 Overall performance glitches

-Glitches have been something that hasn’t really changed much over the years, in some cases it seems like it’s getting worse.
-With the release of new software upgrades, you expect them to work right immediately.
-Glitches can lead to security breaches – so without thorough testing, they can open up your data to hackers.
+With the release of new software upgrades, you expect devices or software to work right immediately.
+Glitches can lead to security breaches - so without thorough testing, they can open up your data to hackers.

 Large social security systems are often patched together with legacy and new software, and incompatibility or insufficient regression testing mean that consumers’ data is at risk, including social security numbers, credit cards, names, etc. A recent headline grabber was a publicly accessible and unsecured ElasticSearch server owned by the Jiangsu Provincial Public Security Department of the Chinese province Jiangsu leaked two databases containing over 90 million people and business records.